Aksh1101/CryptoTracker/README.md

  Note

-> This project was initially bootstrapped using [Philipp Lackner's Crypto App Repo](https://github.com/philipplackner/CryptoAppYT) for setting up dependencies, fonts, and the base color theme.
+> This project was initially bootstrapped using [Philipp Lackner's Crypto Tracker App Repo](https://github.com/philipplackner/CryptoTracker/tree/initial) for setting up dependencies, fonts, and the base color theme.
 All core features, screens, UI logic, API handling, and interactions were developed independently thereafter.

 ---